I enjoy working on home improvement projects and know a lot about installing hardwood floors.

-Both have their benefits and problems, which we will discuss each in greater detail.
+Both have their benefits and problems, which we will discuss in greater detail.

 Urethane adhesives are the most popular of all the types used today.
 Usually, the hardwood floor companies will specify a particular brand of glue if they don't offer their own glue product.
 While not the ultimate solution for people looking for a viable solution to, urethane adhesive is by far more eco-friendly than glues that were used decades ago which are now banned by the EPA.
 Bostik's, a very popular adhesive company that specializes in glues and sealants, should only be used on glue-down floors that are solid as opposed to engineered wood floors.
 Typically, solid floors are nailed down while engineered floors can be glued down.

 Bostik's adhesives are by far the leader when it comes to wood adhesives, but there are a lot of competitors in the glue market, including Mapei and Saki (to name a couple).
 If you are going to use a urethane adhesive, proper clean-up on the day of the install is critical.
-Common clean up materials for this glue is mineral spirits although Bostik also has wipes that can do the job.
+Common clean-up materials for this glue are mineral spirits although Bostik also has wipes that can do the job.

 The Plop and Slide Down Method With Water-Based Adhesives: